taste-technologists/taste-technologists.github.io/index.md

 ![](M2_VendorList.png)

 ### Vendor Add Page
-The vendor add page allows an admin to create a new vendor for the application's vendor list.
-The only users with this functionality are the superadmin and admin.
+The vendor add page allows a user to create a new vendor for the application's vendor list.
+The only users with this functionality are the superadmin, admin, and vendor.

 ![](M2_VendorAdd.png)